 University of Victoria, Centre for Addiction Research of British Columbia: Cheryl Cherpitel, Thomas K. Greenfield and Willaim C. Kerr have ongoing collaborations with Professor Tim Stockwell, ARG’s Center Scientific Advisory Board Member and other researchers of CARBC involving various lines of research of ERs (Cherpitel), alcohol measurement and drinking guidelines (Greenfield and Kerr).
-A study of new alcohol warning labels in Yukon is now in the planning phase.

 Centre for Addiction and Mental Health and University of Toronto: Thomas K. Greenfield and William C. Kerr have been working with scientists Jürgen Rehm, ARG’s Center Scientific Advisory Board member, Norman Giesbrecht and Katherine Graham for many years on a number of projects involving alcohol-related mortality and morbidity, population surveys, cross-national population studies, such as the GENACIS project—Gender, Alcohol, and Culture: an International Study, alcohol intake pattern measurement, age-period-cohort trend studies, alcohol policies, policy opinions, and alcohol’s harms to others, among other topics.